-The Lotus Children’s Center is a Mongolian non-profit, non-governmental organization working with vulnerable children and families in Ulan Bator to provide the basic human rights of shelter, food, and education.
-The goal of the Lotus Center is to provide primary care to all attending children, including food, healthcare, clothing and accommodation, and to provide developmental care so that they can break free of the poverty cycle.
-As such we aim to give each child a quality education, counseling, tools for building self-esteem, and access to life skills.
+The Lotus Children’s Center is a Mongolian non-profit, non-governmental organization working with vulnerable children and families in Ulan Bator to provide the basic human rights of shelter, food, education, and healthcare.
+The goal of the Lotus Center is to provide primary and developmental care to all attending children so that they can break free of the poverty cycle.
+At the Lotus Center, we aim to give each child a quality education, counseling, tools for building self-esteem, and access to life skills.

-In 1993, Didi Kalika, an Australian yoga teacher living in Ulan Bator, was effected by the plight of children living on the streets.
-She founded the Lotus Children’s Center, which is now home to up to 150 children at any one time.
+In 1993, an Australian yoga teacher living in Ulan Bator, was affected by the plight of children living on the streets.
+She founded the Lotus Children’s Center, which is now home to up to 65 children.
 It carries out many children and family support activities targeting personal and community resilience and sustainable poverty alleviation.

 With 260 sunny days per year, Mongolia has huge potential for the use of solar power.
 Currently one of our largest running costs is heating which comes from our coal-fired boiler house.